 This note taking strategy is for you if you want to:

 Human beings are highly visual by nature.
 Communicating visually and combining text and visuals has always been a powerful way to capture and share ideas.
 Where 65% of the population identifies themselves as visual learners, visual note taking is a no-brainer.
-In this article we covered 5 note-taking strategies useful for work, college and life that have more or less visual elements implied and can be best applied to the Scrintal note taking software that takes advantage of mind mapping connect capabilities.
+In this article, we covered 5 note-taking strategies useful for work, college and life.
+The strategies have more or less visual elements implied but all of them can be applied to Scrintal note taking app.
 It is important that you adopt and adapt these techniques to your own style, resources and to the situation you are involved in.